wtout/pub-cms-build-auto/README.md

 - ``play_rollback.sh``

-####***Note**: Running multiple instances of the same script for a given customer simultaneously is prohibited*

-2- Script output is automatically saved to a log file.
+  Script output is automatically saved to a log file.
 The file is saved under _``/var/tmp/ansible/<script-name>.<system-name>.log.<time-stamp>``_ on the Ansible control machine

+***Note**: Running multiple instances of the same script for a given customer simultaneously is prohibited*

-3- Answer the prompts on the CLI.
+2- Answer the prompts on the CLI.
 If you simply hit enter, default values will be used unless an input is required.
 In such a case you will be prompted again to enter a value

+### Tips and tricks ###

-4- The list of roles used in the playbooks:
+The list of roles used in the playbooks:

   - **define_inventory**: generates the system inventory from the system definition file
   - **collect_info**: prompts the user for required information